Colour and light on Iona

 The last month has been difficult.
 I have been very unwell with a virus and there have been many days when I couldn’t work and other days when I just did the minimum, because I couldn’t do any more.
 I was unsure whether I would be able to come on this visit.

-Getting to Iona is not for the fainthearted.
+Going to Iona is not for the fainthearted.
 From Durham, it’s a good five hours drive to Oban, then a ride on the car ferry to Mull, a drive across Mull and finally a ride on the passenger ferry to Iona.
+I will only have four days in this beautiful place, so was this long journey worth it?
+Oh yes.
+This is an ancient, historic and holy place.

 dsc_0065-1080920859.jpg